 If you don't have an EIN, you may apply for one online by visiting IRS.gov/EIN.
-Payers outside of the United States may also apply for an EIN by calling 267-941-1099 (toll call).
+If the principal business was created or organized outside of the United States or U.S. territories, you may also apply for an EIN by calling 267-941-1099 (toll call).